In Love with an Aussie?

 1. Assuming Your Spouse is Welcome Because You Say So

 No one wants to keep couples apart, but that doesn’t mean the Australian government is ready to take your word for it.
-Relationships must be proven to be genuine before a partner visa is approved.
+Relationships must be proven to be genuine and ongoing before a partner visa is approved.
 This prevents people from claiming a relationship when there isn’t one just to help someone gain access to a visa.

 2. Don’t Assume a Previous Denial Won’t Be a Problem